Asadollah Lajevardi: Later career

 Lajevardi was appointed minister of commerce to the cabinet of then prime minister Mohammad Ali Rajai on 1 September 1980.

 Death

-On 23 August 1998, on the tenth anniversary of the mass executions, Ladjevardi was gunned down by members of the People's Mujahedin of Iran.
+On 23 August 1998, on the tenth anniversary of the mass executions, Lajevardi was gunned down by members of the People's Mujahedin of Iran.
 Using an Uzi submachine gun the activists opened fire on Lajevardi and his bodyguard (who was also killed) at Lajevardi's tailor-shop in Tehran Bazaar.